 - From this group of users, query the respective client_id

 Microsoft SQL Interview Question #2: Top Company Where Users Use Desktop Only

-Write a query that returns the top company in terms of events where users use desktop only.
+Write a query that returns the company (customer id column) with highest number of users that use desktop only.

 This problem uses the same fact_events dataset used in the previous problems.
 This problem can be thought of as a combination of the previous two problems.
 This real life Microsoft SQL Data Science problem can be solved using RANK() statements and subqueries.